Enjoying Nature when you’re Housebound with Chronic Illness

 Being housebound for over 2 years now, I know I am super happy to be able to look out of my windows and see tree tops and tall hedges.
 And for the bursts of colour I now have my lovely pot plants on the windowsill indoors.

-Somebody reminded me today of one of the most rewarding ways to bring nature into your home: pets!
+One of the most rewarding ways to bring nature into your home it through pets!

 When you're housebound with a chronic illness, your're often isolated from other people, having a pet or two can help fill the void and it is also an excellent anti-stress.
 Simply watching the little creatures play is fun and relaxing.